Allyans3/steam-market-api-v2/README.md

 $response = $api->getSaleHistory(730, $options);
 ```

-This will return the lifetime sales history for an item by date.
+This will return the lifetime sales history for an item by timestamp.
 Price in USD.
 Timestamp GMT+0.

 ```
 [